Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 - Clearer audio communication.
 Because digital increases the SNR, radio and telephone communication and radio broadcasts are clearer without the introduction of noise.
 Increasing the SNR is somewhat similar to the idea of how the phonetic alphabet can be used during radio communication or a telephone call to improve intelligibility.
 Each letter of a message is represented by a word - (E.g "Car" as "Charlie - Alpha - Romeo") so that a transmission can be understood.

-- Digital data is not necessarily durable While digital data on media is theoretically rugged and less likely to be degraded than an analog recording, in practice if the media is damaged, it may not be possible to read data (e,g, a seriously scratched CD).
-However an analog tape recording could probably be pieced together and played.
-Similarly a photograph ( a traditional non-digital type, which is in effect a two dimensional, analog, optical recording) can still be viewed if stained or damaged in some other way.
-The moral of the story is to always back up your digital data (and back up the back up!)
+- Digital data is not necessarily durable While digital data on media is theoretically rugged and less likely to be degraded than an analog recording, in practice if the media is damaged, it may not be possible to read data (e.g., a seriously scratched CD).
+However, an analog tape recording could probably be pieced together and played.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.